 Applied Behavior Analysis Principles

 At Autism Home Support Services, we believe that every child can learn skills necessary to be successful.
-In order to achieve their full potential, children with Autism need people who understand their motivation and can break down goals into tasks that they can accomplish.
+In order to achieve their full potential, children with autism need people who understand their motivation and can break down goals into tasks that they can accomplish.
 Even complex behaviors can be analyzed to identify step-by-step ways to promote adaptive behavior and reduce maladaptive behaviors.

 Originated by the scientific principles of Dr. B.F.
-Skinner in the 1960s, ABA methods gained popularity treating children with autism in the 1980s.
-ABA is proven to be the most effective method to teach children and adolescents with Autism Spectrum Disorder (ASD) and other developmental disabilities (read the research).
+Skinner in the 1960s, ABA therapy programs gained popularity treating children with autism in the 1980s.
+Therefore, ABA therapy has been in use for aiding children with autism for more than 40 years.
+It has become a highly trusted form of therapy.
+ABA therapy is proven to be the most effective method to teach children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities (read the research).

 ABA can be used to teach a variety of skills and positive behaviors, including:

-- Positive Peer Interactions
+- Positive peer interactions

-- Self-Help Skills (toileting, dressing, bathing, etc.)
+- Self-help skills (toileting, dressing, bathing, etc.)

-- Fine and Gross Motor Skills
+- Fine and gross motor skills

-- Play and Leisure Skills
+- Play and leisure skills

-- Life Skills
+- Life skills

-- Vocational Skills
+- Vocational skills

-ABA methodology is also effective in decreasing challenging behaviors such as noncompliance, tantrums, bed-wetting, feeding problems, aggression, and self-injury.
+ABA methodology is also effective in decreasing challenging behaviors such as noncompliance, tantrums, bed-wetting, feeding problems, aggression and self-injury.